 While any job will offer a paycheck, finding a job you enjoy and that you’re good at contributes to your sense of life purpose and meaning.
 However, those in recovery may have challenges that make finding a job difficult.

-People in recovery may face a number of barriers to employment, according to the Association for Addiction Professionals3.
-These may include:
+People in recovery may face a number of barriers to employment, according to the Association for Addiction Professionals.

 - A spotty work history due to the addiction